canonical/brand-store-documentation/docs/reference/configuration-values.rst

 Some of these assertions are signed by Canonical, and some must be signed by keys registered to the Brand account.

-Limit access to brand keys.
-It's strongly advised that you consider using a PKI system or key vault to protect your brand keys, and limit access to them.
+Limit access to Brand keys.
+It's strongly advised that you consider using a PKI system or key vault to protect your Brand keys, and limit access to them.
 Hardware cryptotokens are another possibility, although they may be more challenging to use than PKI systems in practice.